The Science of Play

 From the time it arrives at

-your doorstep, the Hub will
+the Hub will

 captivate your dog's mind